Robert Byrd: Vietnam

 In February 1968, Byrd questioned Chairman of the Joint Chiefs of Staff Earle Wheeler during the latter's testimony to the Senate Armed Services Committee.
 During a White House meeting between President Johnson and congressional Democratic leaders on February 6, Byrd stated his concern for the ongoing Vietnam War, citing the U.S.'s lack of intelligence, preparation, underestimating of the morale and vitality of the Viet Cong, and overestimated how backed Americans would be by South Vietnam.

 President Johnson rejected Byrd's observations.
 "Anyone can kick a barn down.
 It takes a good carpenter to build one".

 1968 presidential election

 During the 1968 Democratic Party presidential primaries, Byrd supported the incumbent president Johnson.
 Of the challenging Robert F. Kennedy, Byrd said, "Bobby-come-lately has made a mistake.
 I won't even listen to him.
 There are many who liked his brother—as Bobby will find out—but who don't like him".
 Byrd praised Chicago Mayor Richard J. Daley's police response to protest activity at that year's Democratic National Convention, stating that the violence that resulted was the fault of the protesters, while the police only tried to restore order.
 Vice President Hubert Humphrey won the presidential nomination, and Byrd campaigned for him that fall.

+Considered for U.S. Supreme Court nomination

+In October 1971, President Nixon announced that he was considering nominating Byrd to the Supreme Court.
+Because Byrd was not a licensed attorney and had never passed the bar or practiced law, there was some opposition to his proposed nomination.
+Byrd later asked Nixon to withdraw his name from consideration.